ethonk/Monke-2022/README.md

 # Monke
 You are the zoo's night watchman, and the monkeys are getting a bit quirky...
 ## Monkeys inhabting the zoo
 The monkeys living inside the zoo are beloved by many!
+You are tasked to keep them safe from themselves and you.
+They have their own little habits so be sure to balance them!
 ### George
 George is the star of the show, he likes to roam but can be a little extreme when close to you so make sure you keep your door shut if he gets too close!
 ### Alfred